 The next big difference is the additional benefits you get when working through an umbrella company.

-If that's not enough, PayStream's umbrella service My Max, gives our contractors free access to our employee rewards scheme which provides discounts on thousands of high street brands and well known restaurant chains, as well as access to exclusive gym, cinema, car leasing and mobile phone discounts, not to mention a huge 60% discount off an annual Push Doctor membership.
+If that's not enough, PayStream's umbrella service My Max, gives our contractors free access to our employee rewards scheme which provides discounts on thousands of high street brands and well known restaurant chains, as well as access to exclusive gym, cinema, car leasing and mobile phone discounts.

 We also provide free access to our in-house financial advisors who can provide help securing mortgages, loans and other financial products.